There had been a massive set of bookcases in her grandparents’ home for as long as she could remember.

 Finally, and I know this is going to be the hardest request, you must not tell anyone about this, not even our family.
 Some will not believe you, some will believe you delusional, and no good will come from either.
 I ask you to do this to protect you.

-I know you have a million questions, dearest Tiffany, and I can only answer a few of them.
+I know you have a million questions, dearest Sharon, and I can only answer a few of them.

 But the most important question is if your grandfather knew of my true history.
 He did.
-Even as his parents scolded him for marrying the penniless orphan child of immigrants, he loved the mystery and excitement of his love from the future.
+He loved the mystery and excitement of his love from the future.

 He respected the importance of keeping silent and so all my stories were safe with him.
 He even did not object when I arranged to die on the same day as his death so that I would not have to live without him.

-I wish you a good life full of love, Tiffany.
+I wish you a good life full of love, Sharon.
 Know that we loved you deeply.
 And thank you.

 All my love,